snap-stanford/neural-subgraph-learning-GNN/README.md

 Available configurations can be found in subgraph\_matching/config.py.

-### Train the matching GNN encoder
-1. Train the encoder: `python3 -m encoder.train --node_anchored`
-2. Optionally, analyze the trained encoder via `python3 -m encoder.test --node_anchored`, or by running the "Analyze Embeddings" notebook in `analyze/`

 ## Frequent Subgraph Mining
 This package also contains an implementation of SPMiner, a graph neural network based framework to extract frequent subgraph patterns from an input graph dataset.